-Time is a primary container that we are all influenced by.
-It appears that for the unborn and babies that a moment of time feels like it is forever.
+Time is a primary container that influences all of us.
+It appears that, for the unborn and for babies, a moment of time feels like it is forever.
 When adults are in an activated state that recapitulates prenatal or birth trauma, often they may act as if the trauma sensations go on forever.
 Time boundaries may be difficult to hold and some practitioners may have difficulty tracking time.
 Over the years I certainly found working with time as a facilitator challenging.
-When time ‘gets away’ in the process workshop the length of the workshop may extend into the late hours of the night or early morning.
+When time ‘gets away’ in the WS workshop, the length of the workshop may extend into the late hours of the night or early morning.

 It is therefore important to have a clear plan in relationship to time.